ahadjixenofontos/pres-pipeline/PITCHME.md

 ### <font color="#008080"> Dimensionality reduction </font>

-- Use a decision tree to identify which variables are important
+- Decision tree
-- Look at the correlation between all variables and use a metric to decide which to drop
+- Correlation between all variables
-- Backward or forward feature selection if you are using regression
+- Backward or forward feature selection
 - Factor analysis
-- Collapse the dimensions onto their major axes of variation
+- Collapse on major axes of variation

 Note:
 Random Forests are a special case of that first bullet.
 They are biased towards continuous variables, so you need to keep that in mind if you have binary or categorical variables that you expect will be important to keep.